Hello! I’m Denise

 Read More

 Dekorra is home to a beautiful mixture of agriculture and naturally scenic landscape with hills, trees, and of course Lake Wisconsin.
-It is my goal to protect not only our township but also the county’s land so that it will be here in good condition for generations to come.
+It has always been my goal to protect not only our township but also the county’s land so that it will be here in good condition for generations to come.

 Read More